Fiber is absolutely important and must be included in our daily foods in the right proportion.

 How Much Dietary Fiber Per Day?

-Most food surveys have shown that the majority of Americans are eating around half of the recommended amount of dietary fiber; as low as 15-17 grams of fiber per day.
+Most food surveys have shown that most Americans eat around half of the recommended amount of dietary fiber, as low as 15-17 grams of fiber per day.

 Due to a lack of eating foods high in fiber, many persons experience severe constipation; and even hemorrhoids in some.

-Fiber is also essential for slowing down digestion and achieving faster satiety that suppresses the appetite.
+Fiber is also essential for slowing digestion and achieving faster satiety that suppresses the appetite.

 Excess fiber intake can also cause negative impacts on health, such as faster rushing down of foods through the intestines that reduce the absorption rate of essential vitamins and nutrients by the body.
 Eating too many foods high in fiber can result in bloating, cramping, and gastric.